How does Rest Less make money

 What happens to your work private health insurance when you retire?

-In the majority of cases, unless you continue the policy with your health insurer, your cover will end when you retire.
-While some companies might automatically offer continuation policies that provide cover for a set amount of time, such as 12 months after you’ve left your job, this isn’t standard practice so make sure to check your policy’s fine print.
+While some companies might automatically offer continuation policies that provide cover for a set amount of time, such as 12 months after you’ve left your job, this isn’t standard practice so make sure you read your policy’s fine print or check with your employer if you’re unsure.

 When you move from a company policy to a standalone one, you might find that your terms and conditions change, and it’s likely you’ll be paying considerably more for cover.
 Generally, when switching to a standalone policy, you can expect your premiums to rise by as much as 40% or sometimes even more.